 Proper oral hygiene and regular visits to Clay Center Family Dental Care are the best defenses against plaque, the root of most dental problems.
-Dr. Kruse and Dr. Harness encourage adult care and prevention that is focused on the fight against plaque, the preservation of natural tooth structure, and early detection and treatment of serious oral problems.
+Dr. Kruse encourages adult care and prevention that is focused on the fight against plaque, the preservation of natural tooth structure, and early detection and treatment of serious oral problems.

 Adult Care and Prevention

 Dental problems tend to get worse when left untreated.
 When you see us for regular visits, small problems won’t have a chance to become major concerns.
 For instance, the longer tooth decay goes unchecked the more damage it can do to a tooth, and the less of the original tooth that can be saved.
 Good hygiene and dental visits are cost-effective, too.
 It costs much more to have teeth repaired and replaced than it does to have regular exams and cleanings.